pjincz/nginx-cgi/README.md

 double: After reverse dns, do a forward dns again to check the rdns result. it
         result matches, pass result as `REMOTE_HOST`.

+required: If rdns failed, 403, 503 or 500 returns to the client.
+Depends on the
+          failure reason of rdns

 If you turns on this option, you need to setup a `resolver` in nginx too.
 Otherwise you will get an error of `no resolver defined to resolve`.